 If you are unsure if something is normal, pick up the phone and call your piercer.
 They will calm any nerves, or tell you exactly how to treat an issue depending on the issue and how far you are into the healing process.

 3. Look Out For Allergic Reactions To The Metal

-- Red, itchy rash around the piercing (often up to several inches around the hole)
+- Red, itchy rash around the piercing (often up to several inches around the insertion point)

 - The piercing hole may appear significantly larger than the jewelry

-- Tenderness (even when there is no pain)
+- Tenderness (even when there is no blunt pain)

-- Skin eruptions below the piercing (where soap has contact) often mean a reaction to a cleaning product
+Skin eruptions below the piercing (where soap has contact), however, often mean a reaction to a cleaning product rather than metal.

 If caught soon enough, a mild, local infection may be treated at home.
-The Piercing Bible shares signs of mild, localized infection:
+According to APP, signs of a mild infection due to trauma are:

-- Skin is pinkish or reddish, swollen, and warm to the touch
+- Pinkish or reddish skin that may be swollen and warm to the touch

 - Localized tenderness